WBerredo/nonce/README.md

 cd wordpress-develop
 ```

-3. Create an empty MySQL database.
-The test suite will delete all
+3. **Create an empty MySQL database.** The test suite will delete all
 data from all tables for whichever MySQL database it is configured.
 Use a separate database.

-4. Set up a config file.
-Copy wp-tests-config-sample.php
+4. **Set up a config file.** Copy wp-tests-config-sample.php
 to wp-tests-config.php, and enter your database credentials.
 Use a separate database.

-5. Change the paths of Wordpress in the bootstrap.php file of the plugin
+5. **Change the path of Wordpress project**
+in the bootstrap.php file of the plugin
 ```php
 /**
 * The path to the WordPress tests checkout.